 SPOT's schedule of turtle-watching tours take place at night and range from witnessing turtles nesting in late spring and summer to watching baby turtles being released into the sea in late summer.

 Because of the turtle population on the bay here, the beach is a protected area and is not developed.
 You're also not allowed to be on the beach after dark unless you're taking part in one of SPOT's tours.

 Alagadı Beach is in north Cyprus, 20 kilometers east of Kyrenia.
 You will need to cross the Green Line into the north to visit, so bring your passport.

 10. Salamis Beach

-If you want to combine a visit to the finest ancient site on the island with a spot of swimming, then beeline to Salamis, nine kilometers up the coast from Famagusta in north Cyprus.
+If you want to combine a visit to one of the finest ancient sites on the island with a spot of swimming, then beeline to Salamis, nine kilometers up the coast from Famagusta in north Cyprus.